georgercarder/walk_thru_phase0/README.md

 There are also auxiliary steps we will take to initialize this system.

 We will be installing and running these nodes from the `bash` shell of a Linux system.
+The order in which we set these nodes up matters to a certain extent, so complete these tasks in the order in which they are written.

 First, let's set up the Eth1 node.